piotrbr/librealsense/wrappers/java/README.md

 ## Building

 First you have to build librealsense itself on your platform.
+Then use [gradle 4.9 or lower](https://github.com/cansik/realsense-processing/issues/2#issuecomment-450195961) to build the native wrapper and the java binary.

 ```sh
 # windows